toutpt/toutpt.zopeskel/README.rst

 toutpt_diazotheme
 -----------------

-This create a Plone theme using diazo_.
-The theme is based on 960 css and provide a copy of sunburst's public.css into static/css/theme.css
+Create a Plone theme using plone.app.theming.

+The theme is a copy of sunburst theme but using 960 css.

-public.css and column.css (aka deco) are made empty.
+The package profile install the theme, activate it, and reset public.css and column.css (aka deco).
+It loads all resources in corresponding registry plus modernizr_ in the jsregistry.

 Credits
 =======